PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_intro.md

 ![image-center](../assets/images/chemotaxis_intro_runtumble.png){: .align-center}
 <figcaption>Run and tumble.
 Left: relationship between flagellar rotation and run vs. tumble.
 Right: a run-and-tumble trajectory towards right.
 Image from Parkinson Lab, University of Utah.</figcaption>

 * Need to trim this figure to avoid the part on the left.
+Adjust caption.

 ## Tumbling frequency is constant across species

-The movement patterns of bacteria are dependent on the cell size, the gradient they experience, and the fluid dynamics of the environment.
-In a uniform environment, *E. coli* tumbles once about every 1-1.5 seconds.[^Weis1990][^Berg2000] Similar run-and-tumble movement is often observed in enteric and soil bacteria.
-For example, *Salmonella* bacteria (enteric) tumbles about once per second[^Achouri2015], *Enterococcus sacchrolyticus* (enteric) tumbles about once per 1.2 seconds, *Bacillus subtilis*（soil and enteric) tumbles about every 2 seconds[^Turner2016], and *Rhizobia* (soil) tumbles about every 1-2 seconds[^Gotz1987].
-There is not a definite model for the differences on tumbling frequency between different species or among individuals in the same species yet.
-It is an interplay of some factors including but not limited to: cell size, speed, and obstacles in the environment[^Rashid2019][^Mitchell2005].
-For example, more frequent tumbling for a large and fast cell; less frequent tumbling when more obstacles (reason not understood yet).
-Additionally, variation among individuals in the same species allows the cells to adapt to different gradient steepness better collectively[^Lim2019].
+In the absence of an attractant or repellent, *E. coli* stops to tumble once about every 1 to 1.5 seconds.[^Weis1990][^Berg2000] And it is not alone in this behavior; *Salmonella* bacteria (enteric) tumbles about once per second[^Achouri2015], *Enterococcus sacchrolyticus* (enteric) tumbles about once per 1.2 seconds, *Bacillus subtilis*（soil and enteric) tumbles about every 2 seconds[^Turner2016], and *Rhizobia* (soil) tumbles about every 1-2 seconds[^Gotz1987].
+Researchers have investigated why different bacteria have different tumbling frequencies,[^Rashid2019][^Mitchell2005] but a definitive explanation for the variation in these frequencies has not been proposed.

+Bacteria are amazingly diverse.
+They have evolved for over three billion years to thrive in practically every environment on the planet, including hazardous human-made environments.
+They can produce compounds like antibiotics that larger organisms cannot produce.
+Some eukaryotes are even completely dependent upon bacteria to perform some critical task for them, from digesting their food, to camouflaging them from predators, to helping them develop organs.

+* Shuanger: please cite *I Contain Multitudes* by Ed Yong at end of previous paragraph.

-Despite the differences, the variations in tumbling frequencies aren't large.
-There must be some reason why tumbling frequencies tend to average at about 1 tumble per second.
-We will return to this question at the close of the chapter.
-In the meantime, we will explore the biological basis of chemotaxis and try to explain why it has evolved the way it has.
-We will see that despite bacteria not being intelligent beings, the reality of how they achieve chemotaxis is far more complicated and sophisticated than we would imagine.
+And yet despite the diversity present within the bacterial kingdom, the variations in known bacterial tumbling frequencies are not very large.
+Is there some reason why, regardless of the species, a bacterium's tumbling frequency tends to hover at around 1 tumble per second?

+We will return to this question at the close of the module; in the meantime, we will explore the biochemical basis of chemotaxis and see how a bacterium is able to sense an attractant and then adjusts its run and tumble behavior in response.
+More importantly, we will see that despite bacteria being simple organisms, the reality of how they implement chemotaxis is far more sophisticated than we might ever imagine.
-[^Munroe]: Randall Munroe.
-What If?
-[Available online](https://what-if.xkcd.com/)

 [^Pierucci1978]: Pierucci O. 1978.
 Dimensions of *Escherichia coli* at various growth rates: Model of envelope growth.
 Journal of Bacteriology 135(2):559-574.
 [Available online](https://jb.asm.org/content/jb/135/2/559.full.pdf)